mixxxdj/manual/source/chapters/preferences.rst

   * **OSS**: Acceptable

 ALSA is the simplest sound API to configure.
-Using ALSA will prevent any other programs from using the sound card(s) that Mixxx is using.
+Using ALSA will prevent any other programs from using the soundcard(s) that Mixxx is using.

 JACK allows you to route audio between JACK-compatible applications in flexible ways and output sound from multiple programs at the same time.
 However, JACK can